 Young Audiences’ Arts for Learning Literacy Lessons (A4L Lessons) © is a groundbreaking supplemental literacy program that blends the arts with science to raise student achievement in reading and writing.

 Crucial to the program’s long-term impact is the teacher training and mentoring provided: All participating teachers are paired with an arts educator who leads the program.
 Teachers also receive one-on-one support along the way to learn the content and become confident in delivering the lessons.

-Aimed at students in grades 4-6, each unit of study is anchored in at least one well-recognized literary work and utilizes one art form (theater, visual art, music, or dance) which provides motivation and deeper understanding of literacy concepts.
-Local and state learning standards are addressed, such as determining point of view, making inferences and summarizing.
+Aimed at students in grades 4 through 6, each unit of study is anchored in at least one well-recognized literary work and utilizes one art form (theater, visual art, music, or dance) to provide motivation and deeper understanding of literacy concepts.
+Local and state learning standards are addressed, such as determining point of view, making inferences, and summarizing.

 Send this to friend